csabagabor/Evolution-of-Java-Libraries/README.md

 # Evolution of Java Libraries
-- know exactly which version contains which methods, in which version a particular method is getting deprecated, when it is being removed etc.
+- know exactly which version contains which methods, in which version a particular method is getting deprecated, when it is being removed etc. (only public methods from public classes)
 - contains information about the most widely used ~1000 Maven libraries + the Java standard library (from Java 8 until Java 19)
 - utility used for parsing https://github.com/csabagabor/Jar-Parser-Utility